ska-telescope/lmc-base-classes/ansible/README.md

 ```

 ## Install latest version of pip (required on Ubuntu 14.04):
 Old Ubuntu packages cause an issue, so remove manually.
-Can###34m~@~Yt easily be done using Ansible, since removing the Python packages removes ansible while it is running!
+Can't easily be done using Ansible, since removing the Python packages removes ansible while it is running!
 ```
 sudo apt-get remove -y python-setuptools python-pkg-resources cd /tmp